top of page

 Redefining Exhibition Experiences: Claudia’s Fellowship Learnings in Action

-The new exhibition FOREVER has officially opened at MOD., marking a significant milestone for 2021 George Alexander Foundation Fellow, Claudia von der Borch, as it is the first exhibition where she has been able to fully implement the learnings from her Fellowship into the design process from start to finish.
-This exhibition is a testament to Claudia’s passion to integrating innovative museum design approaches and techniques, ensuring that the experience resonates deeply with visitors.
+MOD.'s newest exhibition, FOREVER , has officially opened, marking a significant milestone for 2021 George Alexander Foundation Fellow, Claudia von der Borch, as the first exhibition where she has been able to fully implement the learnings from her Fellowship into the design process from start to finish.

 Embedding Fellowship Learnings

-Claudia’s Fellowship has had a transformative impact on her approach to exhibition design.
-The insights gained during her Fellowship have not only shaped FOREVER but are also being embedded into the processes for MOD.’s upcoming 2026 exhibition.
-Additionally, these methodologies are being shared with new staff members, ensuring that the knowledge is passed on and continues to influence future projects.
+Claudia’s Fellowship shifted her approach to exhibition design.
+The insights gained during her Fellowship have not only shaped FOREVER , but are also being embedded into the processes for MOD.’s upcoming 2026 exhibition.
+These methodologies are being shared with new staff members, passing on knowledge to continue its influence on future projects.

 Claudia deinstalling MOD’s previous exhibition in preparation to install FOREVER.